-We welcome all who come to us and are particularly committed to working with students from backgrounds where the odds are stacked against them.
+Crafton Hills College welcomes everyone and is particularly committed to working with students from backgrounds where the odds are stacked against them.
 This plan presents specific strategies to help students from cycles of low income, from recent immigrant histories, from underrepresented communities, and from first generation families.
-We intend to build the best learning environment in the country (literally) and believe CHC has the ingredients to achieve this-a tradition of excellence, a talented faculty, a diverse student body, a committed staff, professional leadership, and a supportive community.
+The College intends to build the best learning environment in the country (literally) and believes it has the ingredients to achieve this-a tradition of excellence, a talented faculty, a diverse student body, a committed staff, professional leadership, and a supportive community.

-Our Educational Master Plan took several years to write, primarily developed by the Educational Master Plan Committee.
+The Educational Master Plan took several years to write, primarily developed by the Educational Master Plan Committee.
 A wide range of committees and constituent groups were consulted throughout the process.
 The plan represents a serious and collective effort, charting the direction we expect to grow.
 We believe the plan is bold, insightful, student-centered, and intelligent.
 Above all, this plan articulates our commitment to the Crafton Community-a commitment to the people who study here, the people who work here, and the people who live here.